alecgdouglas/vscode-sprite-preview-ext/README.md

 # Sprite Sheet Preview for VS Code

-This extension adds gutter icon sprite previews to your JSON sprite sheet definitions (Aseprite / TexturePacker Hash or Array format).
+This extension adds icon sprite previews to your JSON sprite sheet definitions (Aseprite / TexturePacker Hash or Array format).

 ## Features